Get in touch Get in touch

 The pay gap

-Although the disability pay gap has narrowed slightly since last year, it’s higher than it was a decade ago.
-TUC research now shows that non-disabled workers earn 14.6% more than disabled workers (down from 17.2% in 2022).
-This means that, on average, disabled workers will work 47 days without pay this year.
+TUC analysis shows that non-disabled workers earn 17.2% more than disabled workers (up from 14.6% in 2023).
+This means that, on average, disabled workers will work 54 days without pay this year.

 Disabled women face an even bigger pay penalty.
-Non-disabled men are paid on average 30% more than disabled women, which equates to £3.73 an hour, or £6,780 a year.
+Non-disabled men are paid on average 31% more than disabled women.

 Everybody deserves a job with decent pay.
 Being disabled should not mean you’re on a lower wage – or that you’re excluded from opportunities at work.